#33 How to Overcome Anxiety: A Biblical Perspective

 What Does the Bible Say About Anxiety?

 The analogy that comes to mind when I read this verse is of someone suffering from anxiety.
 It’s as if a heavy weight rests on their back, curbing their ability to breathe.
 Anxiety can be devastating, weighing down on our hearts and rendering us fatigued and downcast.
-The second part of the verse states, ‘A kind word cheers it up.’
+These experiences describe many of the symptoms of anxiety, which often affect us physically, emotionally, and spiritually at the same time.
+The second part of the verse states, “A kind word cheers it up.”
 This brings forth the idea that we do not have to bear the burden of anxiety by ourselves.
 There are people in our lives whom God has given to uplift us, and He Himself provides words of truth that are deeply comforting.

 “Cast all your anxiety on him because he cares for you.” — 1 Peter 5:7